alexpmagalhaes/differentialabundance/docs/usage.md

 We provide a `paramsheet.yaml` file in the `conf` directory that defines the parameter sets and tool parameters that make sense to run together, for specific study types.

-Each config defines a combination of differential analysis tool and functional analysis tool (optional), with the respective arguments.
+Each config defines a combination of differential analysis tools and functional analysis tools (optional), with the respective arguments.

 To run a given combination of tools, you can use the `--paramset_name` parameter.